- Access to NHS dental care for all has been highlighted as an issue since long before the pandemic.

 From June 2020, following the easing of lockdown, activity levels slowly started to increase and there were positive signs in the rate of recovery of urgent NHS treatments in the latter part of 2020.
 The latest data we reviewed for February 2021 showed that UDAs were still 40% below what they were in the same month in 2019.
 This is an expected consequence of the compliance with infection prevention and control, and public health, measures.

-Data from NHS England and NHS Improvement for the period March 2019 to February 2021 shows that there was dip in the percentage of calls NHS 111 triaged and recommended to dental services in March 2020, coinciding with the COVID-19 outbreak and the first lockdown.
+Data from NHS England and NHS Improvement for the period March 2019 to February 2021 shows that there was dip in the percentage of calls NHS 111 triaged and recommended to dental services in March 2020, coinciding with the COVID-19 pandemic and the first lockdown.
 However, between March and May 2020 the percentage of these calls more than doubled from 3% to over 7% and remained above pre-pandemic levels over the rest of 2020 and into 2021, although figures are slowly reducing.

 The increase in NHS 111 calls triaged to dental services since the onset of the pandemic suggests an increase in people who have not been able to access dental appointments locally and so have had to contact NHS 111.